nrfdltr/audio-denoising-fft/README.md

 ### hamming window visualization
 *graphed to help with understanding of the implementation of hamming window in the fourier.m file.*
-*(based on code provided in 'Signals and Systems for Bioengineers A MATLAB-Based Introduction' by semmlow)*
+*(based on code segments provided in 'Signals and Systems for Bioengineers A MATLAB-Based Introduction' by semmlow)*

 ![Hamming window's effect on Spectral leakage](output/hamming/hamming.png)